 We believe that the UK's housing and infrastructure sectors are at a pivotal stage of development, offering the opportunity to generate income and capital growth whilst benefiting from asset-backing.
-UK infrastructure requires further investment and the Government has identified over £600bn1 of investment requirement over the comina decade.
-The underlying demographics and the continuing supply and demand imbalance evident in the UK present an attractive opportunity2 and the Gresham House team seeks to harness ongoing secular trends as the UK faces changing demographics and requirements.
+UK infrastructure requires further investment and the Government has identified over £600bn1 of investment requirement over the coming decade.
+The underlying demographics and the continuing supply and demand imbalance evident in the UK present an attractive opportunity and the Gresham House team seeks to harness ongoing secular trends as the UK faces changing demographics and requirements.

-Our investments centre on investments at the less-competitive end of this market areas often overlooked by investors - with investments below £50 million.
-This presents local/regional investment opportunities and in our view, this is a more fragmented space than 'traditional' larger infrastructure investments, as → Portfolio Construction competitors increasingly focus on £100 million plus transactions.
+Our investments centre on investments at the less-competitive end of this market - areas often overlooked by investors - with investments below £50 million.
+This presents local/regional investment opportunities and in our view, this is a more fragmented space than 'traditional' larger infrastructure investments, as competitors increasingly focus on £100 million plus transactions.

-These are capital-intensive opportunities horizon and a significant upfront investment of time to realise best value in the long run.
-The investment team's extensive industry experience and network of contacts and advisors positions us well to realise this longterm value.
+These are capital-intensive opportunities which typically require a long-term investment horizon and a significant upfront investment of time to realise best value in the long run.
+The investment team's extensive industry experience and network of contacts and advisors positions us well to realise this long-term value.